 Yes.
 Even employees who suffer their injuries while technically off of the vessel, such as while traveling in a company car, or even working dockside off of the vessel, are still entitled to maintenance and cure as long as they were in the course of their employment.
 As long as it was during working hours, he will be covered.

-Yes, even non-physical injuries are covered under maintenance and cure.
-An example of this would be an individual who suffers PTSD during a traumatic event while aboard a vessel, or even a seaman who has severe anxiety attacks while aboard the vessel and has to be removed from the vessel.
-In both situations these employees would be entitled to receive maintenance as well as their medical care relating to their mental and emotional injuries.
+Yes, non-physical injuries are covered under maintenance and cure.
+Two examples—a seaman who suffers PTSD during a traumatic event while aboard a vessel or has severe anxiety attacks while aboard the vessel and must be removed from the vessel.
+In both situations these employees would be entitled to receive maintenance, as well as their medical care relating to their mental and emotional injuries.

 No. Maintenance payments are not taxable.
 However, other types of payment (such as “advances”) can be taxable as they can be considered wages.
 This is why you should always insist that you receive only maintenance checks, rather than a combination of advances and maintenance.
 In short, if you receive as much money as possible in the form of a maintenance check, you will not likely have to pay taxes on that money.